ZSNES: Development history

-The first public release of ZSNES was version 0.150, on October 14, 1997.
+The first public release of ZSNES was version 0.150, on 14 October 1997.
 It incorporated the entire 65816 instruction set from the SNES's modified WDC 65C816 microprocessor, as well as SRAM support and partial Mode 7 implementation.
 It also already offered save states to a .ZST file as an additional feature.
 This initial version missed certain DSP features.

-Version 0.600 from September 9, 1998, was the first to feature developer Pharos (as a coding assistant), and was a milestone release due to the implementation a of new 16-bit graphics engine, as well as featuring an entirely new GUI with more functions available than before.
-Shortly afterwards, version 0.700 from October 27, 1998, was the first to compile with C code.
+Version 0.600 from 9 September 1998, was the first to feature developer Pharos (as a coding assistant), and was a milestone release due to the implementation a of new 16-bit graphics engine, as well as featuring an entirely new GUI with more functions available than before.
+Shortly afterwards, version 0.700 from 27 October 1998, was the first to compile with C code.

-Starting from version 0.900c/a from July 4, 1999, an important feature for the time was added, which was native ZIP compression support, which allowed users to save space in the then expensive hard disks.
+Starting from version 0.900c/a from 4 July 1999, an important feature for the time was added, which was native ZIP compression support, which allowed users to save space in the then expensive hard disks.
 Also, work intensified on improving support of the SA-1 chip.

-Version 1.000 from September 1, 2000, marks ZSNES's first official Windows release, and the next several versions of the emulator focused on improving the quality of this port.
-In April 2, 2001, the software's source code was released and the team was joined by coder Teuf.
+Version 1.000 from 1 September 2000, marks ZSNES's first official Windows release, and the next several versions of the emulator focused on improving the quality of this port.
+On 2 April 2001, the software's source code was released and the team was joined by coder Teuf.

-Release 1.30b from June 16, 2001, can be considered a landmark in Super Nintendo emulation, as it added initial support to Star Ocean and its S-DD1 compression chip.
+Release 1.30b from 16 June 2001, can be considered a landmark in Super Nintendo emulation, as it added initial support to Star Ocean and its S-DD1 compression chip.
 This title pushed the limits of the system's hardware, boasting voice clips and enhanced graphics, and was tricky to even get running on an emulator.